 The purpose of customer reviews is to help marketing personnel understand where they are lacking and what they can do to improve their services.

 Some stores exclude this feature from their social media profiles and websites to avoid negative feedback.
-But keep in mind, both negative and positive customer reviews contribute to your business's growth and success.
+But keep in mind, both negative and positive reviews contribute to your business's growth and success.

 So, make sure you keep this feature enabled and face negative feedback with confidence.
 Also, don't hesitate to go the extra mile to turn that negative comment into a positive one.